p-sandher/Library-Study-Room-Booking-System/README.md

 <!-- ACKNOWLEDGMENTS -->
 ## Acknowledgments

-Inspiration for design and code taken from the following
+Inspiration for design and code taken from the following:

 ReadME template is from